Types Of Amblyopia

 Improvements in treatments

 There are conventional and modern ways of treating Amblyopia.
 The conventional treatments include wearing prescription glasses along with wearing a patch on the good eye or the eye that sees clearly.
-Vision Therapy is a modern way of suitably addressing this condition, and when combined with patching, yields even better results.
+Vision Therapy is a modern way of suitably addressing this condition.
 Vision therapy focusses the brain to effectively use both eyes for remedying Amblyopia and developing a binocular vision.